Skip to main content

 A graphic showing 'Insurance Tactics': Blame You, Find Loopholes, then Denied Claim.

-This process is designed to wear you down.
-Our job is to break their process and force them to take responsibility.
-Landlord negligence contributes to a shocking number of the over 1 million fall-related ER visits in the U.S. each year.
-You can discover more insights about these alarming statistics and their implications on smithlawcenter.com.
+Their entire process is designed to wear you down.
+A skilled personal injury attorney's job is to break that process and force them to take responsibility.
+Landlord negligence contributes to a shocking number of the over 1 million fall-related ER visits in the U.S. each year—and apartment complex ice falls are among the most preventable.

 Let's talk.
 I got you.